dhuppenkothen/data-visualization-tutorial/_episodes/13-walkthrough-altair.md

 - "Matching the type of visualization to your type of data can drastically improve readability"
 - "Choosing an informative and high-contrast colour palette can help make the figure viewable to a wide range of viewers"
 ---
-# Data Visualization: A Walkthrough in
+# Data Visualization: A Walkthrough in Altair

 This notebook is a follow-up to the [visualization walkthrough](http://dhuppenkothen.github.io/data-visualization-tutorial/12-walkthrough/index.html).
 Instead of matplotlib and seaborn, we are going to use the Python library [altair](https://altair-viz.github.io).